 On 20 May 1990, a stone memorial commemorating the 350th anniversary of Kongla Ann’s trial for witchcraft, was unveiled in the North-Estonian parish of Viru-Nigula.
 A nearby notice describes the memorial as “a symbol honouring nonconformers and dissenters throughout the ages whose activity has enabled Estonian traditions and customs to survive to this day.”

-Ann testified to having turned into a tornado many times as well as a werewolf, although she caused no harm in this form, only chased the dogs.
-Ann further admitted to hiding her wolf skin beneath a large stone afterwards.
+Ann testified to having turned into a tornado many times as well as a werewolf, although she denied causing any harm in this form, apart from chasing dogs.
 A witnessed claimed to have seen Ann transform into an invisible dog, in which guise she bewitched and caused the death of a child at Pada Manor, where she was later tried.

-The Old Estonian text reads "She ran as a werewolf (literally witch wolf) then hid her wolf pelt beneath a large stone.
+The Old Estonian trial transcript reads Ann's confession that she ran as a werewolf (literally witch wolf) then hid her wolf pelt beneath a large stone.

 A pdf of Ann's trial transcript (in Old Estonian) is available here: